Catherine Bliss

 Picture

-Dr. Catherine Bliss is Assistant Professor of Sociology at the University of California San Francisco.
-Her research explores the sociology of race, gender and sexuality in medicine, though she is especially interested in scientific controversies in molecular science.
-Bliss's book Race Decoded: The Genomic Fight for Social Justice (Stanford University Press 2012) examines how genomics became today’s new science of race.
-Her latest book project examines convergences in social and genetic science in the postgenomic age.
+Dr. Catherine Bliss is Associate Professor of Sociology at the University of California San Francisco.
+Her research explores the sociology of race, gender and sexuality in science, medicine, and society.
+Bliss's award winning book Race Decoded: The Genomic Fight for Social Justice (Stanford University Press 2012) examines how genomics became today’s new science of race.
+Her second book Social by Nature: The Promise and Peril of Sociogenomics (Stanford University Press 2018) examines postgenomic convergences in social and genetic science led by new sociogenomic sciences, including their implications for equality, identity, and belonging.
+Her latest book, Go Edit Yourself: Programming People With DNA Science, introduces social debates around human gene editing to academic and nonacademic audiences.

-See the latest review of Race Decoded in Science
+See reviews of Race Decoded and Social by Nature in Science and Nature